python4004/Sneakymailer-HTB/sneakymailer.md

 ```
 i tried to login to ftp server by this credential but i failed to login ,i stopped i don't know what to do
-so one of my friend give me hent
+so one of my friend give me a hent.
-hent is to know what is  up microsoft lookup.
+Hent was to know what microsoft lookup.

 So I searched to find a similar package for Linux in this link you will know all package [linux mailer ](https://itsfoss.com/best-email-clients-linux/).
 i installed  `evolution`.